 Diseases & Conditions

-Learn about possible associations between environmental contaminants and select diseases and conditions.
+Learn about possible associations between environmental contaminants and select diseases and health conditions.

 The lower respiratory tract includes the trachea, bronchi, bronchioles, and lungs.
 Lung diseases include any condition that causes the lungs not to function properly.
 Asthma occurs when the airways (bronchi and bronchioles) swell, making it difficult to breathe (move air into and out of the lungs).
 Symptoms include wheezing, coughing, tightness in the chest, and difficulty breathing.

-What triggers asthma varies from person to person but may include pollen, dust mites, mold spores, pet dander, or other indoor allergens.
+What triggers asthma varies from person to person but may include pollen, dust mites, mold spores, pet dander, or other indoor allergens like those found in indoor air pollution.
 Outdoor air polluted with chemicals from vehicles, factories, and other sources may also trigger asthma and other lower respiratory tract diseases.